GlTF: Derivative formats

 On August 10, 2015, 3D Tiles, now a proposed OGC Community Standard, built on glTF to add a spatial data structure, metadata, and declarative styling for streaming massive heterogeneous 3D geospatial datasets.

 VRM, a model format for VR, is built on the .glb format.
 It is a 3D humanoid avatar specification and file format.

 Software ecosystem

-The glTF Sample Viewer is maintained by Khronos, as part of the glTF ecosystem, along with the Validator, which validates glTF assets.
+Khronos maintains the glTF Sample Viewer for viewing glTF assets.
+Khronos also maintains the glTF Validator for validating if 3D models conform to the glTF specification.

 glTF loaders are in open-source WebGL engines including PlayCanvas, Three.js, Babylon.js, Cesium, PEX, xeogl, and A-Frame.
-The Godot game engine also supports and recommends the glTF format.
+The Godot game engine supports and recommends the glTF format, with both import and export support.

 Open-source glTF converters are available from COLLADA, FBX, and OBJ.
 Assimp can import and export glTF.

-glTF files can also be directly exported from a variety of 3D editors, such as Blender, Vectary, Autodesk 3ds Max (natively or using Verge3D exporter), Autodesk Maya (using babylon.js exporter), Autodesk Inventor, Modo, Houdini, Paint 3D, and Substance Painter.
+glTF files can also be directly exported from a variety of 3D editors, such as Blender, Vectary, Autodesk 3ds Max (natively or using Verge3D exporter), Autodesk Maya (using babylon.js exporter), Autodesk Inventor, Modo, Houdini, Paint 3D, Godot, and Substance Painter.

-Open-source glTF utility libraries are available for programming languages including JavaScript, Node.js, C++, C#, Java, Go, Rust, Haxe, Ada, and TypeScript.
+Open-source glTF utility libraries are available for programming languages including JavaScript, Node.js, C++, C#, Python, Haskell, Java, Go, Rust, Haxe, Ada, and TypeScript.
+Khronos keeps a list of these libraries and other related applications on their ecosystem site.

-An open-source glTF validator can validate if 3D models conform to the glTF specification.

-3D Commerce, a working group of universal guidelines, standards and certifications for 3D content creation and distribution in e-commerce, incorporates glTF for transmission of photorealistic 3D assets.
+3D WooCommerce Product Configurator, a working group of universal guidelines, standards and certifications for 3D content creation and distribution in e-commerce, incorporates glTF for transmission of photorealistic 3D assets.
 In June 2021, the 3D Commerce viewer certification program was launched, enabling 3D viewers to demonstrate they can accurately and reliably display 3D products using the glTF file format.
 3D Commerce's asset guidelines, released in 2020, include best practices for use of the glTF file format in 3D Commerce.